SandHome/Disaster_Response_Pipeline/README.md

 <h3 align="center">Disaster Response Pipeline Project</h3>
+ With this project, we know how to analyze the disaster response data and build a demo system that can classifies disaster messages.
+This project include a database that it store real messages about disaster events, a meachine learning pipeline to classifies disaster messages and a wed app that use to check, classifies disaster messages.

 ## Instructions:
 1. Run the following commands in the project's root directory or open start.bat to build db, model and build a web of this project